Herdmangct/Project3/README.md

 ### How to run the app on your phone

-NB: Unfortunately, this demo can only be run off Android Phones.
+NB: Unfortunately, this demo can only be run on Android Phones.
 If you have an IOS device you can use the in-browser emulator but there could be a server wait time to view it.
 Apologies for any inconveniences.

 #### Run it on your Android device